DaveBackus/Data_Bootcamp/website/content/bootcamp_topic_intro.md

 **Materials**

-* Firt-day handouts:  Syllabus, Project Guide, Due Dates
+* First-day handouts:  Syllabus, Project Guide, Due Dates
 * Today's handouts:  this document, code
 * Read after class:  "Where are we headed?",